chloeho7/chloeho7.github.io/_projects/triangle.md

 The assignment given was to create a generative art installation that runs on the ESP32 TTGO T-Display with a valentine's day theme to be displayed in the envelope as shown.

+The goal is to create an interactive device with the provided hardware.
+The devices will run off wired power and send data back to your laptop for visualization, sonfication, or whatever media generation process you prefer.

+From a hardware perspective, you will need to connect the specified components to the ESP32 and create an enclosure for the device.
+From a software perspective, you will write an ESP32 program that collects sensor data and sends it over either a serial or wifi connection to a laptop.
+You will also write a media generation program on your laptop to handle this data and create something interesting with it.

+What creative decisions did you work lead you to, and which decisions did you take?
+How were your decisions motivated by your larger creative vision for this project.
+In the same vein, also address any technical issues you encountered in your work.
+Particularly focus on issues that other artists may encounter when developing with your hardware setup.

 This work was largely inspired by [The Catacombs of Solaris](https://ianmaclarty.itch.io/catacombs-of-solaris-original) and Kalidescopes.

 I choosed to use Lana Del Rey lyrics because she is my favorite artist and many lyrics seem to be talking to a lover which corresponds to the envelope in the installation.